Nfagerho/prime-service/README.md

 #### How to build

-Run this command from the root and /client folders:
+Run this command in the root and /client folders:
 ```
 npm install
 ```
-And this command from the root:
+And this command in the root:

 ```
 npm run dev